ISSOtm/hUGEDriver/README.md

 - \[0; 7\] pixels: light gray
 - \[8; 15\] pixels: dark gray
 - \[16; 23\] pixels: black
-- More: this shouldn't happen, and will be signalled by the bar being empty.
+- 24 or more: this shouldn't happen, and will be signalled by the bar being empty.
 Please [file an issue](https://github.com/ISSOtm/fortISSimO-demo/issues/new) if this happens to you.

-The graph usually looks fairly static, but this is normal if your song contains mostly repeated rows.
+The graph can look fairly static, but this is normal if your song contains mostly repeated rows.

 ## Acknowledgements

-- **[SuperDisk](https://github.com/SuperDisk)** created [the original driver](https://github.com/SuperDisk/hUGEDriver), and has helped a lot throughout the project.
+- **[SuperDisk](https://github.com/SuperDisk)** created [the original driver](https://github.com/SuperDisk/hUGEDriver), composed the demo song, and has helped a lot throughout the project.
   Thanks a *lot*, man!
-- [Coffee Bat](https://github.com/datguywitha3ds) composed *Wyrmhole*, the song used as an example, and gave some feedback during driver development.
+- [Cello2WC](https://www.cello2wc.com/portfolio-pixel.php) composed the music used in this demo.
 - [Evie](https://github.com/eievui5) and [PinoBatch](https://github.com/pinobatch) provided some support code.

 ## See also

 - [gbsdiff](https://github.com/ISSOtm/gbsdiff) was used to identify differences between this driver and hUGEDriver.
-- [BGB](https://bgb.bircd.org) was used to debug the driver.
+- [Emulicious](https://emulicious.net) and [BGB](https://bgb.bircd.org) were used to debug the driver.

 ## License

-hUGETracker and hUGEDriver are dedicated to the public domain. fortISSimO and all of this example's code is the same, unless otherwise stated; for example, `bcd.asm` from [PinoBatch](https://github.com/pinobatch) is under the Zlib license.
+hUGETracker and hUGEDriver are dedicated to the public domain. fortISSimO and all of this demo's code is the same, unless otherwise stated; for example, `bcd.asm` from [PinoBatch](https://github.com/pinobatch) is under the Zlib license.

 `wyrmhole.asm` is exported from [the example song](https://github.com/SuperDisk/hUGETracker/blob/hUGETracker/Resources/Sample%20Songs/Coffee%20Bat%20-%20Wyrmhole.uge) *Wyrmhole* bundled with hUGETracker, by [Coffee "Valen" Bat](https://github.com/datguywitha3ds), and used with permission for demonstration purposes.